devPadre/marbles/README.md

     }
 ```

-This `set_owner()` function will change the owner of a particular marble.
+This `set_owner()` function will change the owner of a particular talent marker.
 It takes in an array of strings input argument and returns `nil` if successful.
-Within the array the first index should have the id of the marble which is also the key in the key/value pair.
+Within the array the first index should have the id of the talent marker which is also the key in the key/value pair.
-We first need to retrieve the current marble struct by using this id.
+We first need to retrieve the current talent marker struct by using this id.
-This is done with `stub.GetState(marble_id)` and then unmarshal it into a marble structure with `json.Unmarshal(marbleAsBytes, &res)`.
+This is done with `stub.GetState(talent marker_id)` and then unmarshal it into a talent marker structure with `json.Unmarshal(talent markerAsBytes, &res)`.
-From there we can index into the structure with `res.Owner.Id` and overwrite the marble's owner with the new owners Id.
+From there we can index into the structure with `res.Owner.Id` and overwrite the talent marker's owner with the new owners Id.
-Next we Marshal the structure back up so that we can use `stub.PutState()` to overwrite the marble with its new attributes.
+Next we Marshal the structure back up so that we can use `stub.PutState()` to overwrite the talent marker with its new attributes.

 Let’s take 1 step up and look at how this chaincode was called from our node.js app.